shad-1/Learning-Log/README.md

 - If a parent component is not recieving the expected information from the child, dig into the way that the child is working.
 Odds are an event isn't being fired.
 (11/2/21)
 - If you're not sure why properties on an object are the way that they are, check the DB to see if other instances/versions of that object have matching properties.
 If not, you might be dealing with bad data.
 (11/12/21)
 - When you're stuck, write out a comment detailing what you know and what questions remain.
 Doing so will help you think through the problem and figure out what's going on.
 (11/12/21)
+- Develop a first instinct to look at the output, break into the code, see what is happening where.
+  - What is the flow of data?
+  - What is the context?
+  - What extrinsic factors are in my control which might be affecting the state of the application?
+Inputs?
+Integrations?
+Dependencies?
+(1/25/22)

 ## Azure Devops
 - How to add gh workflows, deploying to azure, deploying a django project.
 (12/6/21)